Hip-hop wealth is referenced in rap songs, pop songwriting, and has been all over music for decades. Here’s why.

-Browsing the catalogues of some of the world’s biggest artists in hip hop, since the 1990s, wealth has always been a dominant theme in the music and in the presentation.
+Browsing the catalogues of some of the world’s biggest artists in hip-hop, since the 1990s, wealth has always been a dominant theme in the music and in the presentation.

 At the end of the day, money and all that comes with it is at the center of most peoples’ ambitions.
-Hip hop doesn’t hide that.
+Hip-hop doesn’t hide that.
 Yes, it’s about artistry.
-It’s also about the art of getting a #1 track, being top of the charts, and spending money.
+It’s also about the art of getting a #1 track, being at the top of the charts, and spending money in the process.

-Wealth is important to hip hop because many of its listeners come from backgrounds or are in situations where money is an issue.
-Hip hop is not middle class music.
-Needless to say, artists and listeners of hip hop recognize the value and influence that money brings with it, and being in an environment where wealth would mean being able to take care of one’s family better and being able to enjoy life more, it’s important to have that represented in the music.
+Wealth is important to hip-hop because many of its listeners come from backgrounds or are in situations where money is an issue.
+Hip-hop is not middle-class music.
+Needless to say, artists and listeners of hip-hop recognize the value and influence that money brings with it, and being in an environment where wealth would mean being able to take care of one’s family better and being able to enjoy life more, it’s important to have that represented in the music.

 In terms of motivation, wealth is also something to strive for.
-I mean, the lifestyle is fun or at least appears fun, money seemingly takes care of a lot of life’s problems, and the fantasy of being in a rapper’s shoes gives a little hope to get through the rougher patches of life.
+The lifestyle is fun or at least appears fun, money seemingly takes care of a lot of life’s problems, and the fantasy of being in a rapper’s shoes gives a little hope to get through the rougher patches of life.

-Yes, sometimes, it does glorify greed in unhealthy ways and some of the criticism towards the importance of money in hip hop is more than warranted.
-For young people of color though, particularly in the United States, hip hop has made millionaires out of individuals who would have never had the same opportunity in any other industry.
+Yes, sometimes, it does glorify greed in unhealthy ways and some of the criticism towards the importance of money in hip-hop is more than warranted.
+For young people of color though, particularly in the United States, hip-hop has made millionaires out of individuals who would have never had the same opportunity in any other industry.

-As long as audiences are hungry for success and learning about what wealth can mean to everyday people, don’t expect the representation of money in hip hop to go away anytime soon.
+As long as audiences are hungry for success and learning about what wealth can mean to everyday people, don’t expect the representation of money in hip-hop to go away anytime soon.